• Explore. Learn. Thrive. Fastlane Media Network

 Best for: Shopify store owners who want tactical CRO, design, and marketing advice

 Kurt Elster is a longtime Shopify partner and consultant who has spent years helping merchants optimize their stores.
-The Unofficial Shopify Podcast reflects that background – it’s tactical, specific, and focused on the decisions that actually move conversion rates and revenue.
+Paul Reda joins him as co-host, and together they’ve published new episodes every Tuesday since 2014.
+The Unofficial Shopify Podcast is tactical, specific, and focused on the decisions that actually move conversion rates and revenue.

 8. eCommerce Evolution